 For many generations.
 Sandslash was a Ground-type Pokemon.
 Despite being a generally useful utility Pokemon with good Attack and physical Defense stats, it was slow and overpowered by special attacks.
-A hidden ability that doubled its speed on sandstorms gave it some hope, but there are Pokemon that can serve the same utility roles with better stats.
+A hidden ability that doubled its speed on sandstorms gave it some hope, but there are Pokemon that can serve the same utility roles in battle with better stats.

 All that being said, on a Hail team, Alolan Sandslash can still be an effective sweeper as long as it can dodge its weaknesses.
 It really needs to use Swords Dance at least once to maximize its damage output.
 While some trainers will use Choice Scarf to help it outspeed other Choice Scarf users, Alolan Sandslash works best as a revenge killer.
 Also, since it can learn Rapid Spin and Knock Off, it can serve a utility role to remove hazards and key items on opposing Pokemon.

 Alolan Sandslash is certainly a competitive Pokemon, more so than its Ground-type predecessor.
 The only issue is that it really needs the Hail set to compete, so you need to pick your spots in unleashing this Sandslash.
 Building it just right to fit your team, an Alolan Sandslash can certainly be a good option if you need the type coverage its Ice/Steel combo offers.